z3tt/fundamentals-ggplot2-pearson/README.md

 </div>
 <br>

-The first training of a two-part workshop series enttile "Create Data Visualizations in R Using the Grammar of Graphics”.
+The first training of a two-part workshop series "Create Data Visualizations in R Using the Grammar of Graphics”.

 ## Material for the Pearson Live Training Session for O’Reilly